Andrew Benintendi Preview, Player Props: White Sox vs. Royals

 Andrew Benintendi At The Plate

-- He has hit a long ball in 4.0% of his games this season, and 0.9% of his plate appearances.
+- Looking at the 124 games he has played this season, he's hit a home run in five of them (4.0%), and in 0.9% of his trips to the dish.

-- Benintendi has driven in a run in 33 games this season (26.6%), including six games with more than one RBI (4.8%).
+- Benintendi has had an RBI in 33 games this year (26.6%), including six multi-RBI outings (4.8%).
 He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.